isomerpages/moe-whitesandspri/wsps-info/announcement/_posts/2023-11-14-post-School Canteen Advertisement.md

 * Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.

 #### **Other Details**
-* Estimated start date is 2 May 2024 after gas and licence has been approved.
+* Estimated start date is 1 month after closing date and also after gas and licence has been approved.
 * Application for gas, SFA licence, handover etc should preferably be done and completed before the start date.

 #### **Application Procedure**